-Across the United States, nearly 200,000 women have made truck driving their career.
+Across the United States, over 200,000 women have made truck driving their career.
 They make up to 4.7% of the driver force, a number that continues to grow.
 Some female truck drivers enter the industry because a family member was a trucker, others are enticed by the call of the open road, flexible schedules, job availability and competitive salaries.

 Another benefit to women truck drivers is that the trucking industry likes to promote within.
 Women who start off in truck driving may eventually work in positions other than driving.
 Women have the opportunity to be involved in dispatch, sales, marketing, recruiting, management and owning their own fleet.